18 Movies For Career Inspiration To Put On Your Netflix List

 Sometimes the best thing to do when you’re feeling unmotivated or bored at work is just to take a break.
 A good movie does wonders when you need a distraction, but just because you’re being entertained doesn’t mean you can’t also get some inspiration.
-If you want to binge on your Netflix subscription or iTunes account with a good cause in mind, turn to these 18 movies — they’ll provide a mental break while also lighting a fire to your career motivation levels!
+If you want to binge on your Netflix subscription with a good cause in mind, turn to these 18 movies — they’ll provide a mental break while also lighting a fire to your career motivation levels!

 1. I Am Not Your Guru

 This raw film shares a rare glimpse into the life of Tony Robbins, a master of human behavior who cares deeply about others' suffering.
 This is an inspiring documentary if you feel like you're going through your own rough patch and may inspire you to pursue a career in helping others.

 Spotlight is about the Boston Globe's investigation of accounts of sexual abuse by local Roman Catholic priests.
 It tells a story of abuse by those in power and of the underdog pulling through.
 It's a story of impactful journalism — something we need in a world where journalism is under attack and sexual violence and harassment is pervasive.

 This documentary by director Robo Belic looks to answer what makes humans happy.
 If you're in a rut, unhappy in your current position or industry, this film looks at the latest scientific research coming from positive psychology.
 It will take you around the world to meet people who claim to have found some semblance of happiness in their own lives to inspire you to find it in yous.

 4. Living on One Dollar

 If you feel like you need a reality check, Living on One Dollar is a reality-style documentary that follows four college students as they attempt to live in Guatemala for two months where the average citizen can live on as little as a dollar a day.